-Eric Ernst begins his 19th season with the Merrimack men's soccer program, continuing his role as Asst.
-Men's Soccer Coach in 2015.
+Eric Ernst enters his 20th season with the Merrimack men's soccer program, continuing his role as Asst.
+Men's Soccer Coach in 2016.

 During his tenure at Merrimack, the Warriors have captured four Northeast-10 titles, one ECAC Championship, two Northeast-10 Goalkeepers of the Year and one Northeast-10 Player of the Year award.